 The springs are responsible for the fast and effortless movement of the keys and their accurate correspondence.
 We distinguish between 3 types

-2. Flat springs, are screwed onto the bottom of the keys.
-They are the preferred springs for the A and side keys of the clarinet.
-They are also easily to adjust but will give some more sliding resistance.
-In some cases, particularly with the A key, they can dig themselves either into the wood or the counter spring, which can a cause a malfunction of the A key.
+2. Flat springs, are screwed onto the bottom of the keys or into the bottom of the wood pressing a key open.
+They are the preferred springs for the A and side keys on the clarinet.
+They are also easy to adjust but will give some more sliding resistance.
+In some cases, particularly with the A key, they can dig themselves either into the wood or the counter spring, which can cause a malfunction of the A key. read more

 3. Coil-springs or spiral springs were used by the German manufacturer Kohlert and by Backun.
 We found them hard to adjust and difficult to work with.